teaguejt/students/README.md

-* Agree on a common meeting time and what each member should have done before the meeting (readings, taking the first cut at some or all of the assigned work, etc.)  There will be at least two classes per project reserved exclusively for this purpouse, but don't expect that to be sufficient time for your joint work.
+* Agree on a common meeting time and what each member should have done before the meeting (readings, taking the first cut at some or all of the assigned work, etc.)  There will be at least two classes per project reserved exclusively for this purpose, but don't expect that to be sufficient time for your joint work.
 Therefore,

 * Do the required individual preparation.
 That means editing and